-The school serves students with Individual Education Plans from kindergarten through 12th grade.
+The school serves students with Individual Education Programs from kindergarten through 12th grade.
 The middle school program, grades 6 through 8, and high school program, grades 9 through 12, are located on the Magnolia Avenue campus.
 The elementary program, Kindergarten through 5th grade, is on the Buena Vista Elementary Campus.

 The prevailing goal of the school is to help students acquire the skills needed to re-integrate into a more comprehensive and less restrictive setting.
 NCA's success is largely due to a team of professionals that care about students and strive to create a positive environment.